 Location – is the location your business is in prone to natural disasters or storms?

 Construction – does the building have new or upgraded electrical wiring, HVAC, and plumbing.
 The cover limits and deductibles that you select.

 Like general liability, worker’s compensation should be combined with your business policy.
-The policy provides covers to all employees for death, medical expenses, rehabilitation, become injured on your premises, or becomes ill while they are working for you.
-For these reasons, an employee can make a claim against your business which would be very costly.
-It is essential that your business is covered with worker’s compensation insurance to avoid these legal complications and matters.
+The policy covers all employees for injuries on your premises, death, medical expenses, rehabilitation, or becoming ill while they are working for you.
+In the event of a business not having worker’s compensation then the employee may be able to make a claim with Fendon Law, or a similar personal injury law firm.
+This can be very costly for your business.
+For this reason, it’s essential that your business is covered with worker’s compensation insurance to avoid these legal complications and matters.